20 Inconvenient Business Truths

 3. Hustling is not a business strategy.
 At best, it’s how you execute your strategy.
 At worst, it’s what keeps you from operating strategically.

-6. No matter how much you buy, you will make mistakes.
+6. No matter how much you buy or throw money at a problem, you will make mistakes.
 You’ll be okay as long as it’s not a mistake of character.

 7. In the early stages of your business, you need to say Yes to a lot of things.
 Later, you’ll have to say No to much more.
 Just because you can doesn’t mean you should.